 The IAAP is the global organisation, founded in 1955, for over 3,000 Jungian Analysts.
 I have been a member since 2010, lectured at its 20th triennial International Congress in Kyoto in 2016, and will do so again at its 21st in Vienna in 2019.

 I joined AGAP upon graduating as it is closely connected with both institutions where I trained in Zürich.
 It is a founding member of the IAAP, currently has over 500 members from 14 countries, and organises its own conferences and events.

 I have been a Graduate Analyst and a regular presenter at ISAPZURICH, and served on its Program Committee for two years.
 My lecture Letting Go of Success, delivered at its 2014 Jungian Odyssey, was published by Spring Journal Books in 2015.

 I am proud to be an active member of this illustrious institution, which was established by C.G.
 Jung himself in 1916, because I feel it is the heart and soul of classical Jungian psychology.
-I am also ca. 10% employed there as a librarian.
+I am also employed there part-time as a librarian.